8 Chest Pains You Might Mistake for a Heart Attack

 You have a case of shingles

 Another possible cause of chest pain that may mimic a heart attack is shingles, says Kristine Arthur, MD, an internist with MemorialCare Medical Group in Fountain Valley, California.
 Shingles, which are a resurgence of the chickenpox virus in the body, can cause severe pain that radiates around one side of the rib cage.
 Usually, there is a significant rash too.
 However, in some cases, it’s so small you may not see it.
 “You should suspect shingles if the pain follows the line of a rib and if there are any type of skin changes along the area that hurt,” says Dr. Arthur.
 “It is almost always only on one side.”
+(Don’t miss what right-side chest pain could mean.)

 You have pancreatitis